-[Section 340AI inserted by No. 47 of 1978 s.
-34; amended by No. 19 of 2016 s.
+[Section 340AI inserted: No. 47 of 1978 s.
+34; amended: No. 19 of 2016 s.
 62.]

 340AJ.
 Appointment of investigator

 (1) The Minister may, in order to give effect to the purposes of section 336A, appoint not more than 4 medical practitioners to be investigators for such term, at such remuneration and subject to such conditions of service as the Minister determines, and is hereby authorised to determine, in the case of each investigator.